nbetts2020/MoE-Asset-Pricing/README.md

 The most likely is...
 </reasoning>

-Be sure to include specifics numbers, figures, and information from the given context in your reasoning.
+Be sure to include specific numbers, figures, and information from the given context in your reasoning.

+Be verbose if the problem requires it.

-Here's the context (remember ONLY <reasoning> and </reasoning> should be in your output (if there are other tags than these in the output, there will be trouble!), <30 DAY LABEL> represents the ground truth label, and do not mention the final price in your output nor make any definitive guesses, you are only generating a plausible reasoning trace that would derive that answer (do not mention anything like I've been told to not say this or that)):
+Here's the context (remember ONLY <reasoning> and </reasoning> should be in your output (if there are other tags than these in the output, there will be trouble!), <30 DAY LABEL> represents the ground truth label (DO NOT mention <30 DAY LABEL> in your output) - you are only generating a plausible reasoning trace that would derive that answer (do not mention anything like I've been told to not say this or that)):
 ```

 Inspiration for the prompt was taken from this [discussion](https://github.com/huggingface/open-r1/discussions/164) on prompting GRPO.